Configure the Virtual DataPort Servers¶

 This will start the web container, including all the Denodo SOAP and REST web services.

-Start the Denodo web administration tools you use and the Data Catalog as usual.
+Start the Denodo web administration tools you use and the Data Catalog.

 Launch the Data Catalog and configure the database settings through its form.